Planting trees to offsetting your flight

 HABITAT VALUE – Woodland next to water also provides habitat value for fish and the insects and invertebrates living in streams and rivers.
 Leaves falling into mountain streams provide food for the smaller insects and invertebrates that go on to feed fish and streamside roots and branches provide security for fish fry to hide from predators.

 So planting new forests is a really good thing for our wildlife.
 But there are also other really important things that trees and woods do for us:

 WATER QUALITY & TEMPERATURE – Fencing of land next to rivers and planting trees reduces the amount of pollution getting into the water.
 Trees providing shade over rivers moderate temperatures which can increase rapidly in summer to levels which can kill fish.

 AIR TEMPERATURE – Trees moderate the effects of weather by sheltering stock and wildlife.

 TREES ARE REALLY MAGNIFICENT!!
 They take up carbon, harness water (vast quantities — even a small sapling will use 60 litres a week), recycle nutrients, provide oxygen and they clean the air.

 Our holiday contribution scheme

-When you book a holiday with us you’ll be given the option to contribute £5 per person towards this scheme and you can rest assured that we’ll be getting our hands dirty too.
+When you book a holiday with us you’ll be given the option to contribute £5 (for short haul) and £10 (for long haul) per person towards this scheme and you can rest assured that we’ll be getting our hands dirty too.
 Our team and their families have helped out on various tree planting days including one on the back of Latrigg above Keswick and another at Coledale just 3 miles away.